0

 In a nutshell: Paris comes to London

-If there was a one complaint people had with Claude Bosi’s Lyonnaise bouchon in Chelsea, it was that it was a bugger to get to.
-The chef has redressed that with his latest restaurant, opening just off Marylebone High Street.
+If there was a one complaint people had with Claude Bosi’s Lyonnaise bouchon in Chelsea, it was that it was a pain to get to (unless you lived out west).
+The chef has redressed that with his latest restaurant, opening just off Marylebone High Street - and there are whisperings of more to come.
 We popped in for supper after a few days of opening to find the restaurant absolutely wedged with W1 residents jostling for space at the bar and in the dining room.
-But service is slick and friendly and the space is gorgeous.
 Food-wise this leans more towards a Parisian brasserie with a hitlist of French classics, including a very good soufflé au Camembert and some excellent terrines.
+Critic reception has been mixed however.
+Giles Coren in The Times is a fan, noting "great cooking, serious staff, top-class looks and real personality" but in The Standard, David Ellis was less impressed, calling it "Café Rouge with a bit of lippy on."

 Tom Brown at The Capital